sohaib023/T-Truth/README.md

+This repository contains code for second iteration of the labelling tool named T-Truth released under the following publication.
+The modifications include a major overhaul of the code, removing several major bugs and improving ease of use.

 ### Cite this tool as:
 ```Prof. Dr. Faisal Shafait, Table Ground Truth for the UW3 and UNLV datasets (DFKI-TGT-2010) ,1,ID:DFKI-TGT-2010_1,URL:http://tc11.cvc.uab.es/datasets/DFKI-TGT-2010_1```